 All manuscripts should be submitted electronically.
 Please register as an author at our Web-based manuscript submission and review system, Editorial Manager: http://www.editorialmanager.com/langarts/default.aspx .
 Once logged into the system, follow the instructions to upload your submission.
-Be sure to indicate in the comments section the issue date for which you are submitting (e.g., July 2017, Poetry).
+Be sure to indicate in the comments section the issue date and theme for which you are submitting (e.g., July 2017, Poetry).
 Please also indicate in the comments section if an article is being submitted for the Perspectives on Practice department (e.g., July 2017, Poetry, Perspectives on Practice).
 Receipt of submissions will be acknowledged by email.